andresm/bhrm/README.md

 ----
  - Finish the interpretation of section 6 Laps results
  - Interpret the speed section (5)
- - Complete de help displayed when the main file is called with -h
- - Add the option to delete the data after reading it
  - Check the number of bytes recieved

 Bugs